yasirsalman/hello-world/README.md

 # hello-world
 This a test github repository!
 Hi, my name is Yasir Salman.
-I am a Petroleum Reservoir Engineer and an aspiring Data Scientist.
+I am a Petroleum Reservoir Engineer and an incoming Data Scientist.